 My chap Paul is from England and he gets as excited as a primary schoolboy over the holidays.
-Anytime you get him talking about family traditions, holiday jumpers or Cadbury chocolates, his whole face lights up like a London vintage gas street lamp.
-He fancies the holidays like they’re the dog’s bollocks.
-It’s really quite charming.
+Anytime you get him talking about family traditions, holiday jumpers or Cadbury chocolates, his whole face lights up.
+He fancies the holidays like they're the dog's bollocks.
+It's really quite charming.

-Since becoming an adult, Easter itself isn’t a big holiday for me.
-However, with Easter come Cadbury Eggs and I allow myself to enjoy one sinfully sweet Cadbury Creme Egg each year.
-Over the past few years I’ve been taking it one step further and making a batch of my smashingly delicious homemade Cadbury Creme Eggs.
-They put the store bought numbers to shame.
+Since becoming an adult, Easter itself isn't a big holiday for me.
+However, with Easter comes Cadbury Eggs and I allow myself to enjoy one sinfully sweet Cadbury Creme Egg each year.
+It gets messy.

 This year, Paul motivated me to get off my bum and get into the spirit by trying a new Easter recipe.
 He came over to my place and taught me how to make a cheeky sweet recipe from over the pond that really takes the biscuit.
 Chocolate Birds' Nests are a simple recipe that are a doddle to make and come out as cute as the dickens.

-Melted dark, milk or white chocolate takes a little roll in the hay with shredded wheat and gets shaped into twee little birds nests topped with a trio of Mini Cadbury Eggs, and Bob’s your uncle.
+Melted dark, milk or white chocolate takes a little roll in the hay with shredded wheat and gets shaped into twee little birds nests topped with a trio of Mini Cadbury Eggs.
 These dishy little buggers are smashingly festive and as scrummy as clotted cream.

 I had a bloody good time getting sloshed on wine and learning to make these Chocolate Birds' Nests that make Paul so chuffed with joy.
 I have a feeling that he's already a bit cheesed off over my gobby misuse of British slang and beastly cockney accent.
 I apolgise for being such a wanker, Paul.
 Maybe I can butter you up with a fresh batch of Hot Cross Buns. 😀